Adama Traoré continues with the dismantling of the Wolves for two years

 Adama Traoré will be out at Wolverhampton to return on loan to Barcelona, the team that saw him born and with which he trained.
 The departure of the Spanish winger marks one more departure in the last four years for the English teams, who have seen their main figures leave for other teams in the Premier League or the main leagues in Europe.

-Similarly, Rui Patrickwho was the goalkeeper of the wolveswent out to Rome in summer 2021 for $12.81 million.
-At 33 years old, the Portuguese goalkeeper achieved one of the best steps of his career after he began his career in the Sporting of Portugal in 2001.
+Similarly, Rui Patrick, who was the goalkeeper of the wolves, went out to Rome in summer 2021 for $12.81 million.
+At 33 years old, the Portuguese goalkeeper achieved one of the best steps of his career after he began his journey in the Sporting of Portugal in 2001.

 That same transfer market, Rafa Mir He left the team for Sevilla for just over 17 million dollars.
 The Spanish attacker, who had been at the club for three years, although he went out on loan several times, ended his relationship with the club to land in The league.

 Finally, although it is not yet closed, Ruben Neves points to Arsenal to leave the wolves after almost five years in their ranks, and it is that he came from porto in the 2017-18 campaign.
-Although his transfer is not a given, the Gunners are targeting the midfielder for him to be the replacement for Granite Xhakawho aims to reach the Rome.
+Although his transfer is not a given, the Gunners are targeting the midfielder to be the replacement for Granite Xhaka, who aims to reach the Rome.
 Similarly, the Chelsea and the Man Utd are interested in your services.

 With the output of adama until the end of the season with the Barcelona and the final purchase option, you can follow the disbandment of players from the English team.